Phillips Community Center

 Current Phase: Construction

+Grand opening: Date coming soon!
 The Minneapolis Park & Recreation Board (MPRB) is on track to open its first year-round, indoor swimming facility in early spring.
 Watch for a save-the-date announcement for the grand opening for both the aquatics center and the renovated fitness center, as soon as a date is confirmed.
-In the meantime, read on to find out what’s in store in the coming weeks, as final construction and facility preparations take place.
+In the meantime, read […]

 Early Spring 2018